 For smaller brands, micro-influencer relationships are a much more affordable option.
 Many brands will partner with individuals who have large social media followings, but no real celebrity status.

 Smaller brands have been known to provide micro-influencers with affiliate codes and give them a percentage of revenue they bring in – opposed to making a big deal or creating an elaborate contract for them.

 How?
 Don’t make it complicated.
-Find some highly followed local instagram accounts and DM them to gauge their interests.
+Find some highly followed local instagram accounts and send them DMs on Instagram them to gauge their interests.

 Give Customers Something to Rave About

 At the end of the day, the most effective way to build social proof for your marketing and brand is by providing an offering that’s worth raving about.